Updated June 2018

-I’ve been cloth diapering since my oldest chid was born in 1999.
+I used cloth diapers for my five kids so I was doing cloth diapers for a long time!
 For the first five months of my son’s life, I was committed to using cloth diapers, but I had bought a variety of inexpensive diapers, trying to save money.
-After all, that was my main reason for using them in the first place–so I wouldn’t have the high cost of using disposable diapers.
+After all, that was my main reason for using them in the first place–so I wouldn’t have the high cost of disposable diapers.
 But as he got older and the amount of leaks increased, my commitment wavered.
 It seemed I was changing his clothes almost as often as I was changing his diaper.

 The Mother-ease® claims proved to be true